Baháʼí Faith: Prohibitions

 The observance of personal laws, such as prayer or fasting, is the sole responsibility of the individual.
 There are, however, occasions when a Baháʼí might be administratively expelled from the community for a public disregard of the laws, or gross immorality.
 Such expulsions are administered by the National Spiritual Assembly and do not involve shunning.

-While some of the laws from the Kitáb-i-Aqdas are applicable at the present time, others are dependent upon the existence of a predominantly Baháʼí society, such as the punishments for arson or murder.
+While some of the laws in the Kitáb-i-Aqdas are applicable at the present time, other laws are dependent upon the existence of a predominantly Baháʼí society, such as the punishments for arson and murder.
 The laws, when not in direct conflict with the civil laws of the country of residence, are binding on every Baháʼí.

 Marriage

 The purpose of marriage in the Baháʼí Faith is mainly to foster spiritual harmony, fellowship and unity between a man and a woman and to provide a stable and loving environment for the rearing of children.
 The Baháʼí teachings on marriage call it a fortress for well-being and salvation and place marriage and the family as the foundation of the structure of human society.
 Baháʼu'lláh highly praised marriage, discouraged divorce, and required chastity outside of marriage; Baháʼu'lláh taught that a husband and wife should strive to improve the spiritual life of each other.
 Interracial marriage is also highly praised throughout Baháʼí scripture.

 Baháʼís intending to marry are asked to obtain a thorough understanding of the other's character before deciding to marry.
 Although parents should not choose partners for their children, once two individuals decide to marry, they must receive the consent of all living biological parents, whether they are Baháʼí or not.
 The Baháʼí marriage ceremony is simple; the only compulsory part of the wedding is the reading of the wedding vows prescribed by Baháʼu'lláh which both the groom and the bride read, in the presence of two witnesses.
 The vows are "We will all, verily, abide by the Will of God."

 Transgender people can gain recognition of their gender in the Baháʼí Faith if they have medically transitioned and undergone sex reassignment surgery (SRS).
 After SRS, they are considered transitioned and may have a Baháʼí marriage.